 I think when it’s not possible to consistently deliver language in the context of such strong experiences, repetition provides a way to kind of compensate for the weaker experiences.

 Hearing the same word many times in a weaker context, such as with an action as in TPR, circling questions as in TPRS, or many times over many classes that cover the same topic, can make up for the lack of a stronger experience.

 But I think an important goal is to develop these kind of experiences—fun, exciting, compelling, and memorable experiences through which we can pick up language while enjoying and learning other things.

-If AUA could provide this level of experience consistently I think it would produce much more efficient acquisition of language.
+If AUA could provide this level of experience consistently, I think it would result in far more efficient acquisition of language.

 In developing and implementing ALG, I think we should work on both aspects: providing a lot of repetition of language in interesting and understandable ways, and also working to create wonderful compelling and memorable experiences through which language can be acquired effortlessly.

 If you liked this post, please consider supporting Beyond Language Learning through Patreon.
 You can also share this post and like Beyond Language Learning on Facebook, share this post and follow on Twitter, and subscribe to the YouTube channel.
 If you have your own blog or website, consider linking to Beyond Language Learning and sharing posts that will interest your readers.
 And if you have anything to say, please leave a comment or send a note through the contact page!